-Under an agreement between the University and the Department of Defence, first entered into in 1967, a Faculty of Military Studies was set up within the Royal Military College at Duntroon in the Australian Capital Territory.
-Courses leading to the award of bachelor degrees of the University in arts, science, and engineering are taught by academic staff most of whom are employed by the University.
+Under an agreement between the University and the Commonwealth of Australia, first entered into in 1981, the University College (Australian Defence Force Academy) was set up in the Australian Capital Territory.
+Courses leading to the award of bachelor degrees of the University in arts, science, and engineering are taught by academic staff employed by the University.
 The undergraduate students are cadets training to be army officers.
 Higher degree work and research are also undertaken.
 All costs are met by the Department of Defence.